-Stephen was a young man who was converted to Christianity at the start of the Church age and was given a leadership role because he was filled with the Holy Ghost and imbued with godly wisdom.
-He was full of faith and power, and Stephan performed great wonders and miracles among the people, causing many to come to faith in the Lord Jesus Christ.
+Stephen was a young man who converted to Christianity at the start of the Church age and was given a leadership role because he was filled with the Holy Ghost and imbued with godly wisdom.
+He was full of faith and power, and Stephen performed great wonders and miracles among the people, causing many to come to faith in the Lord Jesus Christ.

-It was under these conditions that Stephen began to offer his defence of the gospel, by delivering a comprehensive oration about Israel's decline into rebellion and apostasy.
+It was under these conditions, that Stephen began to offer his defence of the gospel by delivering a comprehensive oration about Israel's decline into rebellion and apostasy.
 He began with Abraham, who left the land of his birth to go to the Promised Land.
 He spoke of the covenant given to Abraham and his descendants.
 He detailed the lives of Joseph and Moses.
-He reminded them of Israel's deliverance from Egypt, and their disobedience during their wilderness wandering.
+He reminded them of Israel's deliverance from Egypt and their disobedience during their wilderness wandering.
 He spoke of Israel's rejection of God and the greater honour they gave to the Tabernacle in the wilderness and the Temple built by Solomon.

 Stephen reminded them that God cannot be confined by man.
 God does not dwell in a building made by men's hands.
 God is not restricted by mans' limitations.
-Heaven is God's throne, and earth is His footstool.. but Stephen accused apostate Israel of giving homage to the Temple of God rather than worshipping the God of the Temple.
+Heaven is God's throne and earth is His footstool... but Stephen accused apostate Israel of giving homage to the Temple of God rather than worshipping the God of the Temple.
 He accused them of resisting God's messengers and finally rejecting His beloved Son.

-Stephen gave the assembled company a most thorough history lesson of the Israel apostasy, where their forefathers turned the Temple of God into an idol.. before turning the same, blistering accusation onto the very members of the Sanhedrin before whom he stood.
-"You stiffnecked and uncircumcised in heart and ears!" he exclaimed, "you always resist the Holy Spirit; just as your fathers did before you."
+Stephen gave the assembled company a most thorough history lesson of the Israel apostasy, where their forefathers turned the Temple of God into an idol... before turning the same, blistering accusation onto the very members of the Sanhedrin before whom he stood: "You stiffnecked and uncircumcised in heart and ears!" he exclaimed, "you always resist the Holy Spirit; just as your fathers did before you."

-The assembled company had plotted to kill Jesus, just as they slaughtered prophets of God before Him, because He did not line up with their ill-conceived notion of the coming Saviour.
-They expected a warrior who would come with a battle-plan to save Israel from Roman oppression... not a suffering servant, Who would give His life to redeem the world from sin and Satan, death and hell.
-Just as they rejected Moses they rejected Jesus and handed Him over to the Gentiles to be crucified.
+The assembled company had plotted to kill Jesus, just as they slaughtered prophets of God before Him because He did not line up with their ill-conceived notion of the coming Saviour.
+They expected a warrior who would come with a battle-plan to save Israel from Roman oppression... not a suffering Servant Who would give His life to redeem the world from sin and Satan, death, and hell.
+Just as they rejected Moses, they rejected Jesus and handed Him over to the Gentiles to be crucified.

 There are many passages in both the Old and New Testaments that describe Jesus sitting at the right hand of the Father, but here we see Him STANDING at the right hand of the Father.
-In the Psalms, the Gospels, and the book of Hebrews Jesus is always pictured SITTING at the right hand of God until He returns to earth to complete His mission "Sit at my right hand until I make your enemies your footstool."
+In the Psalms, the Gospels, and the book of Hebrews, Jesus is always pictured SITTING at the right hand of God until He returns to earth to complete His mission: "Sit at my right hand until I make your enemies your footstool."
 And yet as Stephen was being martyred, Jesus stood up - and Stephen said, "Behold, I see the heavens opened up and the Son of Man standing at the right hand of God."

 There are those that wonder if Jesus was standing in support of Stephen or standing in opposition to those who were stoning him.
-Some suggest that this gesture was to welcome the first Christian Martyr into God's presence, while others think Jesus, our heavenly Mediator, was pleading Stephen's case before the Father or fulfilling His promise to confess Stephen before His Father in fulfilment of Matthew 10, "whoever confesses Me before men, him I will also confess before My Father Who is in heaven".
+Some suggest that this gesture was to welcome the first Christian Martyr into God's presence, while others think Jesus, our heavenly Mediator, was pleading Stephen's case before the Father or fulfilling His promise to confess Stephen before His Father in fulfilment of Matthew 10: "Whoever confesses Me before men, him I will also confess before My Father Who is in heaven."

-Is it possible that Jesus stood up at this point because He was prepared, to return to earth to 'make His enemies His footstool; to bring in everlasting righteousness; to seal up vision and prophecy, and to anoint the most holy place.
-Could it be that this was the appointed time to seal up the vision and prophecy; to place all enemies under His feet; to be anointed as King, and set up His millennial kingdom?
-Is it possible that Jesus might have been ready to return and consummate all things.. but that Stephen prayed - and his prayer caused the Lord to withhold His wrath for a season - to postpone Christ's return for a further two thousand years as the grace of God began to flood the Gentile world? - For Stephen kneeled down, and cried with a loud voice, 'Lord, lay not this sin to their charge'.
+Is it possible that Jesus stood up at this point because He was prepared to return to earth to "make His enemies His footstool; to bring in everlasting righteousness; to seal up vision and prophecy, and to anoint the most holy place."
+Could it be that this was the appointed time to seal up the vision and prophecy, to place all enemies under His feet, to be anointed as King, and set up His Millennial Kingdom?
+Is it possible that Jesus might have been ready to return and consummate all things... but that Stephen prayed - and his prayer caused the Lord to withhold His wrath for a season - to postpone Christ's return for a further two thousand years as the grace of God began to flood the Gentile world?
+For Stephen kneeled down and cried with a loud voice, "Lord, lay not this sin to their charge."
 And when he had said this, he fell asleep.